 So the big question I ask myself is, would getting dressed up to look nice or going out to work somewhere other than home make me feel better on the inside?
 Will it give me a greater sense of importance in society?
 Maybe for a bit, but I know it would only be white wash.

 When I was in my late teens I had my life all mapped out, I knew way more than any forty year old would, of course!
 There were so many adults who seemed to have got life all wrong, I would do it my way, have all my cake, eat all of it.
 I will work, have kids, go back to work, do it ALL.
-So off I went to study, work, get married, etc, etc, etc. After a few years I became proud of my four year university degree, the career as a cool graphic designer, the fact that I didn’t just go to uni just to find a husband, no sirree not me!
+So off I went to study, work, get married, etc, etc, etc. After a few years I had a four year university degree, the career as a cool graphic designer, the knowledge that I didn’t just go to uni just to find a husband, no sirree not me!

 But I did!
-I met him there, married him a few years later, had an unreasonable amount of kids a few more years later, and now here I sit, at home, no career, up to the neck in odd-socks and soap scum.
-(Well not right now ‘cos I’m trying to explain).
+I met him there at university, married him a few years later, had an unreasonable amount of kids a few more years later, and now here I sit, at home, no career, up to the neck in odd-socks and soap scum.
+(Well not right now ‘cos I’m trying to explain and build this blog a little bit every day).

 Life has a way of teaching us some valuable lessons though, usually not the lessons we like to learn.
 I couldn’t have looked forward to the future but I can look back and recognise how things have worked out.
 Here I am a couple of decades later reflecting how a potential career could have cost me the most super valuable time I’ve had with my children.
-(We have four who are still growing up and need a bit of attention now and again).
+(We have four who are still growing up).

 So this is the truth I told myself today, I am free!
 I can wear what the hell I like at home to do what needs to be done at this season of our lives.
 Because I am the wife and mother who does the behind the scenes unrecognised very important dirty work.
 It may change in the future again, as our kids grow up, but I’m going to look back on this part of my life and say, ‘I’m glad my work was you, the ones I love, instead of all that stuff I could have done to make me feel cooler/glam-mer/’liberated”.
 You have bound me at home to do what could only have enriched me and set me free to love well.